 Fast forward to today, and life is very different.

-I get to work with bright people like you who are full of potential and possibilities, even if they can’t see them yet.
+I get to work with bright people like you who are full of potential and possibilities, even if you can’t see them yet.
 I get to help you move from that same sense of dread and misalignment that I had to feeling inspired about your options and clear on your next steps.
 Frankly, I can’t f****** wait.

 My work makes me feel like a superhero.
 With cape, boots, and EVERYTHING.

 And I’m here to hold for you that even if you’re feeling that same sense of creeping Sunday-night dread, even if you’re feeling trapped like I was, finding work that makes you feel like a hero is possible.
 I’m living proof.
 And so are the clients I work with.

 So, when the storm clouds are gathering over your Sunday evening, try these 5 simple steps…